imagineeeinc/Webion-plus/README.md

 ### `.focus()`
 Set focus in the editor for the currently selected file

-## Bundling Flems
+## Bundling +

-Bundling Flems doesn't really make sense.
-Flems uses an `iframe` as a runtime that needs to be pointed at a URL containing specific code.
-This is currently done by using the included script both as the required module `Flems` and as the `html` file src for the iframe.
-If for some reason you'd still want to bundle Flems, be aware you'll either need to make the same setup or point to a Flems specific `runtime.html` file resulting in the same amount of requires.
-Feel free to create an [issue](https://github.com/porsager/flems/issues) if you need some pointers for doing that.
+Bundling + doesn't really make sense. + uses an `iframe` as a runtime that needs to be pointed at a URL containing specific code.
+This is currently done by using the included script both as the required module `+` and as the `html` file src for the iframe.
+If for some reason you'd still want to bundle +, be aware you'll either need to make the same setup or point to a + specific `runtime.html` file resulting in the same amount of requires..

-## Tools used to build Flems
+## Tools used to build +

 ### [Mithril](https://mithril.js.org)
 Mithril is one of few Javascript frameworks that embraces Javascript - the good parts, it's a small package of [8kb] with everything required to make your web app work.